mmguinness/remote-book-club/README.md

 ### Functionality

-- You don't have to be logged in to see the reading history
+- You don't have to be logged in to see the reading history.
-- Users can sign up to RBC with email, name and a username
+- Users can sign up to RBC with email and a username.
-- The username and email are unique
+- The username and email are unique.
-- In order to start a conversation about the book, users can comment on books
+- In order to suggest a book, users can log in and add a suggestion.

 **MVP**